 Move the provided .bashrc to C:\cygwinx64\home\user\ Create the user folder if it does not exist already.
 The provided bashrc file does not have the dot in front of it.
 You will have to rename it with cygwin:

-To install apt-cyg type the following commands in a Cygwin shell:
+To install apt-cyg type the following commands in an elevated Cygwin shell:

 Due to Windows 10's ongoing security fiasco and surfacing issues, not to mention AME's commitment to basic levels of security, certain functionality needs to be modified and/or accommodated for along those lines.
 In addition to the adjustments made by the amelioration script, Hardentools, an open-source project from Security Without Borders, provides an optimal inclusion.